uvarc/rc-learning/content/courses/fortran-introduction/subprogram_atts.md

 ---

 Subprograms can be defined with attributes for particular conditions or behaviors.
-They can call themeselves, or operate elementwise on arrays.
+They can call themselves, or operate elementwise on arrays.

 ## Pure and Elemental Procedures